 Treatment for dizziness and balance disorders linked to the inner ear, or vestibular canals, can be effectively addressed through physiotherapy injury rehabilitation programs.
 Tiny calcium carbonate crystals, called otoconia, are normally located in the inner ear's utricle but can become dislodged and fall into the semicircular canals.
 A Registered physiotherapist can help clear the crystals and prescribe rehab protocols to prevent reoccurrence.

-Targeted and specific Hands-on techniques tailored based on the clinical presentation.
-This empowers injury rehabilitation by improving the mechanical movement at the joint, engance mobility, resolve neurological involvements or compressions, and address the root-cause to your muscles' and joints' pain.
+Targeted and specific Hands-on techniques through physiotherapy tailored based on the patient's clinical presentation.
+This empowers injury rehabilitation by improving the mechanical movement at the joint, enhance mobility, resolve neurological involvements or compressions, and address the root-cause to your muscles' and joints' pain.

-Graded movements guided by a registered physiotherapist can improve your injury rehabilitation by restoring joint mechanics, reduce muscle spasm, improve flexibility, and return to function.
+Graded movements guided by a registered physiotherapist can improve your injury rehabilitation through physiotherapy by restoring joint mechanics, reduce muscle spasm, improve flexibility, and return to function.

-Analysis of articular structures (i.e. joints, cartilage, and bones) integrity, in addition to soft tissue (i.e. muscles, tendons, and ligaments) involvement in the injury will aid in implementing a more efficient and tailored injury rehabilitation protocol model; paving the way for a more efficient return to function and injury-prevention.
+Analysis of articular structures (i.e. joints, cartilage, and bones) integrity, in addition to soft tissue (i.e. muscles, tendons, and ligaments) involvement in the injury will aid in implementing a more efficient and tailored injury rehabilitation protocol model through physiotherapy; paving the way for a more efficient return to function and injury-prevention.
 Customized workout plans designed by a registered physiotherapist to meet your fitness goals.

-Supportive devices and techniques to stabilize injuries, reduce inflamation, and aid recovery.
-Your physiotherapist's clinical judgement is important in prescription to protect the joint above/below.
+Supportive devices and techniques to stabilize injuries, reduce inflammation, and aid recovery.
+Your physiotherapist's clinical judgement is important in rehab prescription through physiotherapy to protect the joint above/below.

-Injury prevention and rehab tailored for athletes and active individuals.
+Injury prevention through physiotherapy and rehab tailored for athletes and active individuals.
 Efficiently return to sport and function while preventing future re-injury or reoccurrence of your symptoms.

-Evaluation of workspaces by a registered physiotherapist is essential to prevent strain, future injuries, and improve posture, especially for patients undergoing surgical intervention or work-place injuries.
+Evaluation of workspaces by a registered physiotherapist is essential to prevent strain, avoid future injuries, and improve posture, especially for patients undergoing surgical intervention or work-place injuries.
+Physiotherapy can be preventative, addressing the root-cause before symptoms emerge.

 An analysis of running mechanics by a registered physiotherapist can help in injury rehabilitation, preventing future injuries, and enhancing performance.
 Thorough physiotherapy assessment is key to identifying the pitfalls or mechanical imbalances during your running activities.